aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 requests to the web app.
 It detects anomalies in requests and it highlights the exact place of the request considered anomalous.
 We evaluated this model against some attacks on the test app and the results appeared to be promising.
-For instance, the image above depics how our model detected the sql injection splitted into two web form parameters.
-The code of the model and the train/test data will be released as a jypiter notebook so anyone can reproduce our results and suggest improvements.
+For instance, the image above depicts how our model detected the SQL injection split into two web form parameters.
+The code of the model and the train/test data will be released as a jupyter notebook so anyone can reproduce our results and suggest improvements.